anadrome/word-constraints/README.md

 a list of solutions.
 An ant build file is provided.

 Both require the ConceptNet datafile(s) and the WordNet data directory (both included) to be in the working directory.
-They also require more than than standard Java heap size to load ConceptNet, so run with e.g. -Xmx300m.

 By default it uses an (included) modified version of ConceptNet with only terms involving single-word entities, in conceptnet_singlewords.txt.
 If you want to